tart/tart-mailer/README.rst

 Dependencies
 ------------

-* PostgreSQL 9.3 with contrib
+* PostgreSQL 9.3 with contrib and Python
 * Python 2.6 or 3.3 with standart library
 * Psycopg2 2.5
 * Flask 0.10